 (a) Prior to a new installation of an aboveground storage tank system at a bulk storage tank facility, the installer shall submit a Vermont Aboveground Storage Tank Registration Form (provided by the Secretary) completed in accordance with the form's instructions.
 Installers of aboveground storage tank systems at more than one bulk storage facility location shall file a separate form for each location.

-Note: An installer may register multiple several aboveground storage tank systems at one location using one form.
+Note: An installer may register several aboveground storage tank systems at one location using one form.

-- (b) At the time a tank is taken out-of-service at a bulk storage tank facility, the owner shall conduct a site investigation consistent with the requirements of Subchapter 3 § 9-301(e) of these rules of the Vermont Investigation and Remediation of Contaminated Properties Rule (IRule). - (c) No aboveground bulk storage facility sited after 2011 shall be located: - (1) Within the Source Protection Area of a public community water system or public non-transient, non-community (NTNC) water system using a groundwater source; - (2) Within Zone 1 or Zone 2 of a Source Protection Area of a public community water system or NTNC water system using a surface water source except that the Secretary may, on a case-by-case basis, make a determination that an aboveground storage tank may be sited in the Zone 2 of a source protection area of a water system using a surface water source; - (3) Within 200 feet of a public transient, non-community (TNC) water system source; - (4) Within 100 feet of any private drinking water supply source; - (5) Within 25 feet of any public water distribution line; or - (6) In any area designated as a Class I or Class II groundwater zone.
+- (b) At the time a tank is taken out--of--service at a bulk storage tank facility, the owner shall conduct a site investigation consistent with the requirements of § 9-301(c)-of these rules. - (c) No aboveground bulk storage facility shall be located: - Within the Source Protection Area of a public community water system or public non-transient, non-community (NTNC) water system using a groundwater source; - (2) Within Zone 1 or Zone 2 of a Source Protection Area of a public community water system or NTNC water system using a surface water source except that the Secretary may, on a case-by-case basis, make a determination that an aboveground storage tank may be sited in the Zone 2 of a source protection area of a water system using a surface water source;

+- (3) Within 200 feet of a public transient, non-community (TNC) water system source; - (4) Within 100 feet of any private drinking water supply source; - (5) Within 25 feet of any public water distribution line; or - (6) In any area designated as a Class I or Class II groundwater zone.